My Life, Wednesday 17 February!

 Even though Kai has lots of support, he knows that when the competition day comes around it will just be him and his favourite horse, Gypsy, against other riders with a lot of experience.
 How will he cope when the pressure is on and how does he react when obstacles are thrown in his way; will it all be too much for him or will he keep going?

 Following a family holiday in Thailand, 12-year-old Natasha’s life and that of her family changed forever.
 They discovered the elephants they had watched performing and giving rides to tourists were being treated badly, so the family set up a charity to help the elephants and their mahouts (trainers) escape the cycle of poverty that means they have to perform.
 Now, for the first time, the charity has raised enough money to rescue a mother elephant and her baby.
 The film follows the family to Thailand as they join little baby elephant, Bae Fern, her mum and their mahout on a remarkable trek through the forest to take them back home.

 Marvellous Messy Minds.

 Mental illness affects thousands of people in the UK.
 One in four of us will experience a mental health problem in our lives.
-But it’s a condition we usually associate with adults – little is heard about children with conditions like anxiety and OCD despite the numbers being on the rise.
+But it’s a condition we usually associate with adults – little is heard about children with conditions like anxiety and OCD despite the numbers being on the rise, many of them buy kratom to get the anxiety levels down.
 The insightful and remarkably honest film follows Libby, Oliver and Ethan to find out how their mental health affects their lives and their determination not to let it hold them back.